Group of students sitting around a table

 • Develop friendships and relationships that are respectful, civil and mutually satisfying

-• Develop skills through participation that will enhance your Pace experience and prepare you to contribute as members of outside communities.
+• Develop skills through participation in experiences that will enhance your Pace experience and prepare you to contribute as members of outside communities

 The Office for Residential Life and Housing is led by a team of dedicated individuals whose commitment is to support the academic endeavors of each of our residents while offering meaningful challenges that encourage their personal growth.
 Please visit your RA or your Residence Director should you need any assistance during your stay in Housing.